CoursePark/aws-mfa/README.md

 ## Usage

-The 1aws-mfa-session1 script requires that the AWS role credentials are set in the shell environment or in the `~/.aws/credentials` file.
+The `aws-mfa-session` script requires that the AWS role credentials are set in the shell environment or in the `~/.aws/credentials` file.

     $AWS_ACCESS_KEY_ID
     $AWS_SECRET_ACCESS_KEY